Gender diversity is a critical element of successful cyber security

 Laureline is Director in our Risk Advisory Services, where she focuses on Information & Technology Risk.
 She has been serving Financial Institution in IT related regulatory compliance and ICT Risk for more than 15 years.
 She also leads a team of IT specialists performing IT Audit based on International Standards for Audits.

-Yasser is a Senior Manager within Deloitte’s Cyber Risk Services, Risk Advisory service line in Luxembourg.
+Yasser is a Director within Deloitte’s Cyber Risk Services, Risk Advisory service line in Luxembourg.
 As a cyber-security adviser and leader, he is helping organizations to become stronger, more innovative, and resilient in the face of persistent and ever-changing cyber threats.